PaulineGnsr/ORP_analysis/README.md

 # ORP_analysis
-This is the README file fo the ORP (Occurrence Ratio Profile) analysis.
+This is the README file for the ORP (Occurrence Ratio Profile) analysis.

 ORP_02-11.R is the script to run.
 The CSV files (Griesbachian, Dienerian, Smithian and Spathian) are incidence matrices from Brayard et al. 2006 (Palaeogeography, Palaeoclimatology, Palaeoecology).
 They are used as examples to reproduce Brayard et al's results